Truck Accident Lawsuit: How It Works & Claims Process (2025)

 You can also rely on other forms of truck accident liability in your case.
 Suppose that a truck driver did everything right but the crash still happened because the truck’s brakes failed.
 You might still have a case for compensation if the trucking company, under Respondeat Superior, is held liable for the negligent maintenance or repair of its vehicles.

-Similarly, a carrier also bears liability for negligence in loading its trucks, screening its drivers and conducting drug and alcohol tests.
+Similarly, a carrier also bears liability for negligence in loading its trucks, screening its driver, and conducting drug and alcohol tests.

 Proving Fault in Complicated Cases